Overview

 Complications

 Intussusception can cut off the blood supply to the affected portion of the intestine.
-If left untreated, lack of blood causes tissue of the intestinal wall to die.
+If left untreated, the lack of blood causes the tissue of the intestinal wall to die.
 Tissue death can lead to a tear in the intestinal wall, called a perforation.
 This can cause an infection of the lining of the abdominal cavity, known as peritonitis.

 • Belly pain.